ArnoVdH/photoblog/content/blog/2019/building_a_website.md

 draft = false
 +++

-It started out as an idea to have my own place on the internet.
+It started out as an idea to have my own place on the internet, where I have full control.

-**Goal: a clean, light website that functions as both a photo portfolio and a personal blog.
+**My goal: a clean, light website that functions as both a photo portfolio and a personal blog.
+Without a host of trackers, but fully usable.
 Building it myself would be an added bonus.**

 <!--more-->